 When looking for a Bluetooth meat thermometer to buy you will encounter some models that are more expensive than others.
 This usually (hopefully) means that they have WiFi capabilities as well.

-A good Bluetooth meat thermometer will run in the range between $40-$60.
+The price for a good Bluetooth meat thermometer will cost between $40-$60.
 If they include WiFi connectivity you will be getting into the $100 range.

 As I’ve mentioned, I included only Bluetooth meat thermometers in this review.
 I was tempted to include the MEATER Plus meat thermometer, but that has WiFi ability as well as Bluetooth.